Funeral march: Beethoven and the heroic funeral march

-Beethoven's Eroica funeral march is one of the first great concert pieces of its kind.
+Beethoven's Eroica funeral march is one of the first great works of its kind.

 At the beginning of the nineteenth century, Beethoven adhered to the ideals of the Revolution and borrowed the theme of heroic death from the composers of the revolutionary era, from which he drew inspiration in several works destined to reverberate their influence on the work of romantic.
 The Funeral March on the Death of a Hero (1800-1801) which is the third movement of the Piano Sonata no. 12, one of the most popular of the century, would have a notable influence on Chopin in particular.

 Beethoven was looking for the "new musical paths" (Neue Bahnen) mentioned in one of his letters to Krumpholz of 1802.
 In this period the maestro from Bonn frequented the funeral march genre several times: for example, the fifth of the Six Variations in F major for piano op.
 34 (1799).

 But what is of greatest importance is the second movement of the Eroica (1802-1804) which, in addition to innovating the very way of conceiving the central slow tempo of the symphony form, definitively frees the funeral march from functionality to practical use, drawing from it a pure concert piece.
 The funeral march of the Eroica was not very suitable for use in processions, unlike that of the Sonata n.
 12, which remains the only movement of his own sonata orchestrated by Beethoven and which was performed at the composer's funeral on 29 March 1827.

 However, alongside the Beethovenian epic genre, different other tendencies emerge.
 The funeral march that opens the finale of the second act in Rossini's Gazza ladra (1819) (Infelice, sventurata) is renowned throughout the nineteenth century and heralds a new turning point in the evolution of the genre, introducing a previously unknown melodic lyricism.
 The fifth of Schubert 's Six grandes marches en trio (1824) is in the same vein though it is not indicated by the author as a funeral march but so called in his obituaries and in a piano transcription by Liszt.

 In terms of instrumentation, after the first decades of the century the orchestral workforce expanded.
 Percussions other than timpani, which had so much weight in band performances at the time of the Revolution, also made their debut in the orchestra: in the 1840s, those percussions were fully integrated in the compositions of Berlioz, Donizetti, Wagner.

 Romanticism, fascinated by funeral music, further deepened the significance of the composition, using it in chamber music, in the symphony, in the sonata, in opera.
 At the same time, however, a vast literature of compositions for wind orchestra conceived as tribute and performed at funerals also flourished.